karamarnell/developers/app/docs/0.2.x/sketch-flow.md

     Attributes | Description
     ---:| ---
     `username`<br>**semi-optional** | The unique username of the consumer.
 You must send either this field or `custom_id` with the request.
-    `custom_id`<br>**semi-optional** | Field for storing an existing unique ID for the consumer - useful for mapping Kong with users in your existing database.
+    `custom_id`<br>**semi-optional** | Field for storing an existing unique ID for the consumer - useful for mapping Qordoba with users in your existing database.
 You must send either this field or `username` with the request.

 plugin_configuration_body: |
     Attributes | Description
     ---:| ---
     `name` | The name of the Plugin that's going to be added.
-Currently the Plugin must be installed in every Kong instance separately.
+Currently the Plugin must be installed in every Qordoba instance separately.
     `consumer_id`<br>*optional* | The unique identifier of the consumer that overrides the existing settings for this specific consumer on incoming requests.
     `config.{property}` | The configuration properties for the Plugin which can be found on the plugins documentation page in the [Plugin Gallery](/plugins).